 - Final inspection carried out by the manufacturer in Switzerland

-Each registered company is identified by a code (SIP), sometimes found even on non-visible parts of the watch, which allows better monitoring of compliance with the regulations.
+Following this regulation, the Federation of the Swiss Watch Industry (FHS) introduced a coding system for all companies producing Swiss Made watches.
+Each registered company is identified by a code (SIP), sometimes found even on non-visible parts of the watch, ensuring traceability and compliance with the law.

 - 60% of the manufacturing costs for the watch head (excluding the bracelet or strap) must be incurred in Switzerland.